An affordable fun reception option for the couple on a budget

-Help With a Wedding BBQ
+Help With a BBQ Wedding Reception

 I am getting married at 6:30pm.
 We are doing a lot of it ourselves and having a small wedding.
 However, the most expensive thing is, of course, the food.
 We are planning on having a bbq in which we do it all ourselves.
 Our reception is outdoors in the park.
-Does anyone have any suggestions to making this affordable.
+Does anyone have any suggestions to making this affordable?
 A pot-luck is not an option.
 Thanks in advance.

 An Inexpensive BBQ Starts With the Farmer

 Do you know any farmers who raise hogs?
 Are any of them relatives or friends?
 Or better yet, did you invite any to the wedding?

 When farmers sell their pigs, they are docked for any that are disfigured.
 For example, hogs frequently break a leg.
 If the farmer tries to sell this pig, he will be docked substantially and, in a sense, will practically be "giving" it away to the slaughterhouse.

 My dad used to raise hogs.
 When one broke a leg or injured itself, he would take it to be butchered.
 Since it was hardly worth anything at the sale barn, the meat was practically free.
 All we had to pay for was the processing.

 Very often, if you talk to a farmer, they will have a hog they need to butcher, and they will sell it to you very inexpensively.
 Then you just have them take it to a local butcherer.
 Tell the butcherer what you want the meat for.
 They will make nearly the whole thing into rolled roasts or whatever.
 You will have to pay for the processing, but the price is inexpensive when you consider how much meat you will get.